-CEMPOTE D HOUDS

-EDECIDA AN AREA SEMESTE
+SEMESTER HOUR

 FRESHMAN YEA R 1 Sem.
 2 Sem.

 ENG 1113, 1123 English 3 3

 BIO 1314 Botany 4

 AGR 1214 Animal Science 4

 AGR 113 Animal Management 3

-AGR 2253 Livestock Judging
+AGR 2253 Livestock Judging 3

 AGR 1313 Plant Science 3

 RT 110, 111 Technical Mathematics 3 3

 PSC 1113 Government 3

 HPR Physical Education 1 1

-SOPHOMORE YE AR
+SOPHOMORE YE.
+AR

 AGR 2314 Soils 4

 AGR 2223 Feeds and Feedings 3

-AGR 2233 Meat Processing 3 3 3
+AGR 2233 Meat Processing 3

 RT 209, 210 Plane Surveying 3 3

 SPT 1113 Speech 3

 AGR 2713 Principles of Agriculture

 Economics 3

 AGR 1413 Farm Machinery 3

 OH 210 Plant Propagation 3

 RT 204 Foundations of Business 3

 HPR Physical Education 1 1

-그렇지 된 하였다. 그런 하는 아이를 되었다.
-3.7

 - AGR 1214 Animal Science.
 Fundamental principles and practical application of livestock, dairy, and poultry science.
 Three hours lecture and two hours laboratory.
 Four Semester Hours. - AGR 1313 Plant Science.
 Scientific principles as the basis for practice in producing, handling, processing, marketing, and utilizing agronomic and horticultural crops.
 Two hours lecture and two hours laboratory.
 Three Semester Hours. - AGR 1413 Farm Machinery.
 A study of the selection, operation, adjustment, maintenance, and repair of the different types of farm machinery; including the use of both acetylene and electric welding equipment.
 Two hours lecture and two hours laboratory.
 Three Semester Hours. - AGR 2223 Feeds and Feedings.
 The general basic principles of feeding farm animals, feeding standards; composition and nutritive value of feeds; compilation and presentation of rations.
 Two hours lecture and two hours laboratory.
-Three Semester Hours. - AGR 2233 Meat Processing.
+Three Semester Hours.

+- AGR 2233 Meat Processing.
 This course will present the fundamental knowledge and practical application of practices and techniques in the butchering and cleaning of meat animals; identification, grading, and cutting of carcasses.
 Two hours lecture and three hours laboratory.
 Three Semester Hours. - AGR 2253 Livestock Judging.
 Scoring of individuals and judging representative groups of livestock from the standpoint of breeder and the market.
 One hour lecture and four hours laboratory.
 Three Semester Hours. - AGR 2314 Soils.
 A study of the physical, chemical, and biological nature of soils, the fundamentals of soil classification and the relationship between soils and growing plants.
 Prerequisite: CHE 1215.
 Three lecture and two laboratory hours.
 Four Semester Hours. - AGR 2713 Principles of Agriculture Economics.
 A general course on the basic principles of economics and their application to agriculture.
 Special emphasis will be placed on economic problems of agriculture.
 Three lecture periods per week.
 Three Semester Hours. - AGR 113 Animal Management.
 This course is designed to cover the practical aspect of the care, maintenance, diseases, injury and reproduction of farm animals with special emphasis on swine, cattle, and horses.
 Also in this course is the basic information and techniques dealing with artificial insemination of farm animals.
 Two hours lecture and two hours laboratory per week.
 Three Semester Hours.

-QUALITY CONTROL TECHNOLOGY- FABRICATION INDUSTRIES
+QUALITY CONTROL TECHNOLOGY FABRICATION INDUSTRIES

-Employment opportunities include: Quality Control Technician, Production Inspector; Test Report Writer; Statistics Test Recorder; Inspection Supervisor (with experience); Quality Auditing; Quality Test Technician; Technical Writer; Instructor (with experience).
+Typical employment opportunities will include Quality Control Technician, Inspection Supervisor, Production Inspector, Test Report Writer, Statistic Test Recorder, Quality Auditing, Quality Testing Technician.

-This curriculum grants an Associate of Applied Science Degree and is preparatory for employment upon graduating from the Mississippi Gulf Coast Junior College.
-Where a transfer to a senior college or university is desired, a conference should be scheduled with a junior college guidance counselor for advisement.
+This curriculum grants an Associate of Applied Science Degree and is not specifically designed for transfer to a senior college.
+Where a transfer is planned, senior college and university catalogs should be checked for validation.